Peter Moylan

-Peter Michael Moylan (born 2 December 1978) is an Australian former professional baseball relief pitcher.
-He played in Major League Baseball for the Atlanta Braves, Los Angeles Dodgers and Kansas City Royals and in the Chinese Professional Baseball League (CPBL) for the Macoto Gida.
+Peter Michael Moylan (born 2 December 1978) is an Australian former professional baseball player and current television sports commentator.
+In 2003, he played in the Chinese Professional Baseball League (CPBL) as a member of the Macoto Gida team, and from 2006 to 2018 he played in Major League Baseball (MLB) as a right-handed relief pitcher for the Atlanta Braves, Los Angeles Dodgers and Kansas City Royals.
 He featured a mid-90s miles per hour fastball and threw sidearm.
+After his playing career Moylan became a baseball analyst covering the Atlanta Braves for the Fox Sports South network (now known as FanDuel Sports Network).

 Professional career

 Early career

 Moylan began his professional career in the Minnesota Twins system.
 He was released in 1998 and returned to Australia, taking a job as a pharmaceutical salesman.
 Moylan eventually improved his pitching and began working on a comeback.

 In 2003, Moylan played for the Macoto Gida of the Chinese Professional Baseball League, registering a 3.00 ERA in four games.

 Moylan broke out while playing for the Australian team in the 2006 World Baseball Classic.
 He was selected for that tournament following his strong showing in the 2006 Claxton Shield.
 His 96 mph fastball enabled him to strike out established major-leaguers Bobby Abreu, Marco Scutaro, Ramón Hernández and Magglio Ordóñez.
 Based on his performance in this tournament, Moylan was invited to participate in spring training prior to the 2006 season with the Atlanta Braves.